Spatially covariant gravity with a dynamic lapse function: Spatially covariant gravity with two physical degrees of freedom

 where the values of the Dirac matrix $D^{IJ}=[\varphi^I(\vec x),\varphi^J(\vec y)]$ are presented in Appendix \ref{app.A}.
 The consistency condition of the constraint $\pi_i\approx0$ leads to three secondary constraints

 Note that it was proved in Ref. \cite{Gao:2018znj} that the Poisson brackets between $C_i\approx0$ and any tensor field $T\approx0$ vanish.
 Thus $C_i\approx0$ are the first-class constraints.

-If the Lagrangian contains no $\dot{N}$, generally the theory has three DoFs due to the breaking of spacetime diffeomorphism \cite{Gao:2014soa}.
-When $\dot{N}$ enters the Lagrangian, the lapse function $N$ contributes a scalar mode and generally the theory has four DoFs.
-In Ref. \cite{Gao:2018znj}, the author has derived two sufficient and necessary conditions to eliminate a scalar mode.
+If the Lagrangian contains no $\dot{N}$, generally the theory has three DoF due to the breaking of spacetime diffeomorphism \cite{Gao:2014soa}.
+When $\dot{N}$ enters the Lagrangian, the lapse function $N$ contributes a scalar mode and generally the theory has four DoF.
+In Ref. \cite{Gao:2018znj}, the authors derived two sufficient and necessary conditions to eliminate a scalar mode.
 The two conditions are

 and